mindspore-lab/mindone/examples/t2v_turbo/README.md

 ## 🏭 Requirements

-The scripts have been tested on ascend [910b] under the following requirements:
+The scripts have been tested on Ascend [910B] chips under the following requirements:

 | mindspore | ascend driver | firmware | cann toolkit/kernel |
 | --------- | ------------- | -------- | ------------------- |